sab148/MiSaTo-dataset/README.md

 In order to install pytorch geometric we recommend to use pip (within conda) for installation and to follow the official installation instructions:[pytorch-geometric/install]( https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)

-Depending on you CUDA version the instructions vary.
+Depending on your CUDA version the instructions vary.
 We show an example for the CPU version.

 ```bash
 conda create --name misato python=3